Meet the VETSS family, and learn more about our modern veterinary facility in Charlottesville, Virginia.

 A Payment Plan may be established with CareCredit to allow you to create the easiest payment option for your budget.
 Care Credit has an automatic 6-month NO INTEREST Plan available, as well as other plans.
 Care Credit can also be used with many (human) medical service providers.
 For financing approval, visit the Care Credit website.

-We also accept pet insurance!
+We also provide the necessary documentation to help clients file pet insurance.
 For more information, contact us.

 Q: Which types of pets do you see?